OSMLatam/OSM-Notes-Ingestion/docs/README.md

 ## Overview

-The `docs` directory contains comprehensive documentation for the OSM-Notes-profile system, including user guides, technical specifications, and implementation details.
+The `docs` directory contains comprehensive documentation for the OSM-Notes-Ingestion system, including user guides, technical specifications, and implementation details.
 This documentation helps users and contributors understand the system architecture and usage.

 ## Documentation Structure